Building caring communities together | Western Cape Government

 2. Avoid office gossip

-Try to stay clear from gossip and rumours because it can create unnecessary tension and be damaging to relationship building.
+Stay clear from gossip and rumours because it can create unnecessary tension and damage relationship building.

 3. Courtesy is key